-The responsibility for integration rests with many actors: migrants themselves, host governments, various public and private institutions and communities.
-The experiences of individual migrants are a valuable source of information to aid understanding the challenges of integration and for developing effective strategies to address these challenges.
-They can help identify needs and barriers that policies or programmes might address, and highlight effective ways to engage particular categories of migrants.
-Within governments, action is necessary at all levels - national, regional, municipal and local.
-Yet integration requires not only a "whole of government approach" but a "whole of society approach" as the private sector, civil society, and other actors can offer valuable assistance and ideas to facilitate integration.
-Institutions at the level of the local community where nationals and non-nationals mainly interact, such as schools, markets and banks, are often in the best position to assess and address the particular needs of the community and the migrants.
+ithin governments, action is necessary at all levels - national, regional, municipal and local.
+Yet integration requires not only a "whole of government approach" but a "whole of society" approach as the private sector, civil society, and other actors can offer valuable assistance and ideas to facilitate integration.
+The institutions where nationals and non-nationals mainly interact, such as schools, markets and banks, are often in the best position to assess and address the particular needs of the community and the migrants.
 Non-state actors therefore complement the efforts of governments owing to their grass roots presence to engage and assist migrants in their daily life.